acend/go-basics-training/content/en/docs/project_structure/_index.md

 ### Packages From Same Project

 Assume the module path of your project is `github.com/myuser/myproject`.
-In your project you have a directory `./user` which contains a file `.go`
+In your project you have a directory `./user` which contains a file `def.go`

 `./user/def.go`
 ```golang